GiancarloNicolof/Using-Python-for-Research/README.md

 ---

 The files are organized in 3 main categories:

-1. **Comprehension Check**: it contains the all questions and relative correct answers at the end of each section, divided by Week and by Part.
-2. **Homeworks**: solved Homeworks files with their required datasets, divided by Week.
+1. **Homeworks**: solved Homeworks files with their required datasets, divided by Week.
-3. **Case Studies**: the Jupyter Notebook files for each case study from Week 03 to Week 05, divided by individual case study.
+2. **Case Studies**: the Jupyter Notebook files for each case study from Week 03 to Week 05, divided by individual case study.
-4. **Final Project**: the final project required to complete the course.
+3. **Final Project**: the final project required to complete the course (work in progress).
-5. **Notes**: some notes I took during the lectures of the course.
+4. **Notes**: some notes I took during the lectures of the course.

-All the various quastions, homeworks and datasets are from the course ending in July 2024.
+All the various questions, homeworks and datasets are from the course ending in July 2024.

 **Final grades:**
 - Homework: 97%